 Appearances: 3 (3/0) Goals: 0

 Although the Second World War was at an end, the Football League divided its competition into regional sections for the 1945-46 season because of the exceptional conditions at that time, with so many players still serving in the Armed Forces or employed on essential war work.
 Argyle played in the Football League South that season, against first-class opposition such as Arsenal, Chelsea, Spurs, Aston Villa and Wolves.
-It proved impossible for the Pilgrims to field a regular side; 72 players made an appearance and performances inevitably suffered.
 From week to week the club called on Armed Services players who were stationed in the area, guest players from other League clubs and local amateurs to supplement its registered playing staff.

-Brown, like many players of the day, was already preparing for life after the game whilst with Queens Park, training to become a Physical Education Teacher.
-The First Lord of the Admiralty, who was in charge of the Fleet Air Arm, Albert Victor Alexander (the 1st Earl Alexander of Hillsborough and later Minster of Defence under Clement Attlee), arranged for him to attend the Physical Training College at Portsmouth.
-Alexander was also a vice-president of Chelsea and it was from his time at college in Portsmouth that Brown guested for Chelsea and Portsmouth, and it was from here rather than Dartmouth that he guested for Argyle.
+Brown, like many players of the day, was preparing for life after the game whilst with Queens Park, training to become a Physical Education Teacher.
+The First Lord of the Admiralty (the 1st Earl Alexander of Hillsborough) arranged for him to attend the Physical Training College at Portsmouth.
+Alexander was also a vice-president of Chelsea and it was when at college in Portsmouth that Brown guested for Chelsea and Portsmouth.

-He left Queens Park at the end of the 1945-46 season and shunned signing for his old captain Matt Busby – by then in charge of Manchester United - to remain in Scotland with his wife-to-be.
-Instead he signed for Glasgow Rangers, where he spent the next decade.
+He left Queens Park at the end of the 1945-46 season and shunned signing for his old captain Matt Busby, by then in charge of Manchester United.
+Instead he went to Glasgow to join Rangers, where he spent the next decade combining football and life as a schoolteacher.
 He also appeared for a Scottish League XI eight times between 1949 and 1952.
-At Ibrox he went on to win five league titles, four Scottish Cups and add a further four full international caps to his tally in 211 appearances for the club.
+At Ibrox he went on to win five league titles, four Scottish Cups and add a further four full international caps to his tally of 296 appearances for the club.
 He then moved to Falkirk in 1956, where he played 23 times across two seasons before retiring.